Kernel Stein Discrepancy on Lie Groups: Theory and Applications: Minimum kernel Stein discrepancy estimator

-It is noteworthy that if \(q\) is a member of the family \(p_\theta\), then the global minimizer set \(\Theta_0\) is a singleton \(\{\theta_0\}\).
-In such situation, the MKSDE always converges to the unique ground truth \(\theta_0\).
-Moreover, if the parameter space \(\Theta:=\Theta_1\times\cdots\times\Theta_m\) is multi-dimensional, we combine all compact components into one compact parameter space, and hence the convex components either, so that theorem \ref{KSDasymptotic-stronger} is still applicable.
+It is worth noting that if the family $p_\theta$ is identifiable and $q$ is a member of the family \(p_\theta\), then the set \(\Theta_0\) of global minimizers is a singleton \(\{\theta_0\}\).
+In such a situation, the MKSDE always converges to the unique \(\theta_0\).

-\citet[Thm.
-3.3]{barp2019minimum} showed the consistency of MKSDE, assuming that the parameter space \(\Theta\) is either compact or satisfies the conditions of convexity.
-However, it is not applicable to the Riemannian normal distribution, as it has a compact \(\mu\in\SO(N)\) and a convex \(\tau>0\) simultaneously.
-The theorem \ref{KSDasymptotic-stronger}, as a stronger version, tackles this situation.
+In \cite[Thm.
+3.3]{barp2019minimum} Barp et al., showed the consistency of MKSDE, assuming that the parameter space \(\Theta\) is either compact or satisfies the conditions of convexity.
+However, this is not applicable to the Riemannian normal distribution, as it has a compact \(\mu\in\SO(N)\) and a convex \(\tau>0\) simultaneously.
+In contrast, theorem \ref{KSDasymptotic-stronger}, as a stronger version, only requires checking for the existence of global minimizers for one component, instead of for both components, and thus applicable to this situation.

 In addition, note that the MKSDE of vMF is a quadratic form of $F$.
 Therefore, we have: